Elympics/Elympics-Shooter/Readme.md

 ![Elympics](Resources/images/logo-light.png#gh-dark-mode-only)
 ![Elympics](Resources/images/logo-dark.png#gh-light-mode-only)

-# Elympics Shooter template!
+# Elympics open-source FPS template

-This repository is a *free* FPS shooter template.
-It is meant to be a learning resource designed as a sample game project to help you understand Elympics – the industry standard frameworks for blockchain-integrated multiplayer games.
+This repository is a *free* FPS template for Unity game developers that want to build their first multiplayer shooter.
+We designed it as a sample browser game to give you a real feel of its possibilities, but you can also access its source code here.

-> Feel free to grab this source code and use it as a basis for your own projects.
+You can use it as a basis for your own shooter or any other multiplayer game for 2-4 players: the mechanics it features are universal and may be re-used for other genres.
+You can find their complete list in the next section.

+This template is meant to be a learning resource for the new users of Elympics, our standard industry framework for blockchain-integrated multiplayer games.
+It’ll help you understand how it works and show you the good practices related to it.
+You can easily integrate it with blockchain using our Web3 Kit – contact us at hello@elympics.cc for more details.

 > __IMPORTANT__:
 > This project uses Git Large Files Support (LFS).
 Downloading this repository in a zip file **will not work**.
 You need to clone this repo using `git clone` with LFS.